Delegation vs. Decentralization: Key Differences Explained

 Delegation and decentralization are two key concepts in management that define how authority and decision-making are distributed within an organization.

-In this blog, we will explore the key differences between delegation and decentralization, their benefits, and risks, and how each contributes to improved organizational efficiency and decision-making.
+In this blog, we will explore the key differences between delegation and decentralization, their benefits, risks, and how each contributes to improved organizational efficiency and decision-making.

 Delegation is the process where a manager assigns specific responsibilities to subordinates while retaining overall accountability.
 It is a crucial aspect of effective management, enabling higher authorities to focus on strategic decision-making while ensuring efficient task execution at various levels.
 Proper delegation enhances productivity, empowers employees, and streamlines workflow within an organization.